MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/setup_monitoring.md

 ### Final Thoughts

 * Setting RAM requests to 4GB and the limit at 8GB seemed like overkill when I first built the cluster, but as I use Prometheus for more and more things related to alerts, logging, monitoring specific apps, etc., I'm starting to think it's just unavoidable given how much data the solution is pulling together.
 I.e., the more I work with the cluster, the less I'm interested in a monitoring solution that "does less".
-* The above being said, I'm still interested in possibly building a cluster with lower powered machines using less than 4 GB of RAM for potential edge/IoT sensor use cases, so in those cases I may just limit monitoring to container logs for each workload + using something like Psutil to monitor the hardware if I can't find a lightweight Prometheus alternative.